 Some ideal proteins to include in your body recomposition diet are:

 - Tuna or other fish

 Carbohydrate is the body’s main source of energy (2).
 When you work out, your muscles rely heavily on carbohydrates for fuel.
 Without these carbohydrates, your body will be depleted of energy and less likely to build muscle mass.

 A healthy balance of carbohydrates helps optimize fat loss and prevents a calorie deficit from turning into muscle loss.
 Some ideal sources of whole carbohydrates include:

 Fats have gotten a bad reputation as being harmful to heart health and increasing cholesterol levels.
 However, healthy fats are essential to a balanced diet not only for their nutrients but also for regulating hormones that play a significant role in weight management, such as insulin.

-Healthy fats are non-inflammatory, meaning they reduce inflammation in the body, thereby reducing certain chronic diseases such as obesity, diabetes and autoimmune disease.
+Some healthy fats are anti-inflammatory, meaning they reduce inflammation in the body, thereby reducing risk of certain chronic diseases such as obesity, diabetes and autoimmune disease.
 Healthy fats also provide essential fatty acids that help regulate that affect fat storage in the body (1).